Reimagining Growth Strategies for Your LLC Business

 How to Create an LLC: Step by Step

-Although starting an LLC is simpler than starting a corporation, it still takes careful planning and preparation.
-Here’s how to do it, in order:
+While starting an LLC is simpler than starting a corporation, it still takes careful planning and preparation.
+Here’s how to do it, step-by-step:

 1️⃣ Pick a Business Name – Check availability in your state and for trademark conflicts.

-2️⃣ File Articles of Organization – Submit this formulary to your state’s business office (typically the Secretary of State).
+2️⃣ File Articles of Organization – Submit this form to your state’s business office (typically the Secretary of State).

-3️⃣ Choose a Registered Agent — An individual or entity that receives legal documents on behalf of your LLC.
+3️⃣ Designate a Registered Agent — An individual or entity that receives legal documents on behalf of your LLC.

 4️⃣ Schedule an Operating Agreement – A document that defines the management of the business.